MEng Chemical Engineering

 Our MEng in Chemical Engineering provides students with both the theory and practical application expected by industry.
 We have strong links with professional communities, allowing us to enhance the career prospects of our graduates.

-Our course gives you a sound understanding of both the chemical and process engineering fundamentals that you need to become a professional chartered engineer.
+Our MEng programme gives you a sound understanding of both the chemical and process engineering fundamentals that you need to become a professional chartered engineer.
 In addition to a grounding in science, maths and engineering, our students acquire practical abilities that are highly sought after by industry.

-Specialist and core chemical engineering subjects are studied in the 5th year, along with an extensive research project.
-Final year students undertake a commercial tender exercise, working in multi disciplinary groups, to take on the role of a design house pitching for business to our industrial advisory board.
+The final year of the MEng programme offers a range of advanced courses to broaden and deepen students’ understanding of chemical and process engineering.
+Students study optional courses from a range of specialist engineering subjects along with an extensive research project.
+Final year MEng students also undertake a commercial tender-based exercise taking on the role of an engineering design house pitching for business to our industrial advisory board.

 Facilities and labs